LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+2.7.0: Preview version of camera filter support.
+2.7.0: Added foundation support for asset variants.
+To be added in an upcoming version.
+2.7.0: Added more logging during registration step.
+2.6.0: Internal version for testing.
+Not released.
+2.5.2: Optimized auras application.
 2.5.0: If asset has a high and low performance version in the asset bundle, will try to load asset based on the
        configured graphics capability settings.
 Default: low performance.
 2.4.2: Added optional delay between pasting slabs of a multi slab asset.
 Default 0.
 Set via R2ModMan config.